xma711/notebook/statistics/hypothesis_testing/README.md

 E.g. if we set our threshold to be 0.025, then if p < 0.025, we have to reject the null hypothesis because the observed value is too 'far' away from the hypothesized mean.

-As long as i understand the concept of p value, the whole process is exactly equivalent to the method when using z value.
+The whole process is exactly equivalent to the method when using z value.

 In conclusion, a large p value favor the null hypothesis while a small p value may lead to rejection of the null hypothesis.